dummy-ilh/MINE/Concepts/DataDrift.md

 | **Recurring**   | Old distributions come back periodically      | Seasonal sales, electricity demand            |

 ---

-👉 Would you like me to **make you a timeline-style diagram** (with curves showing sudden vs gradual vs incremental vs recurring drift) so you can *visualize* the differences clearly?

 ### 📊 Why Data Drift Matters